auth0-samples/auth0-acul-samples/README.md

-# Auth0 Advanced Customizations for Universal Login Template
+# Auth0 ACUL Boilerplate

-This project provides a template for creating custom Auth0 Advanced Customizations for Universal Login (ACUL) screens using React, TypeScript, and Tailwind CSS.
-It's designed to help you build screens that match Auth0's Universal Login design language.
+This project provides a boilerplate setup for Auth0's Advanced Custom Universal Login (ACUL).
+ACUL allows you to build custom login screens using your own design systems and layouts.
+It includes a minimal React-based screen tester for initiating authentication flows and testing your screens in real-time.

 ## 📑 Table of Contents